 As with Bluetooth, your phone's Wi-Fi radio is a serious battery drainer.
-While you will need to use your home or office Wi-Fi connection rather than 3G for internet access and other data services, there's little point in leaving the Wi-Fi radio on when you're out and about.
+While you will need to use your home or office Wi-Fi connection rather than 3G or 4G for internet access and other data services, there's little point in leaving the Wi-Fi radio on when you're out and about.
 Toggle it off when you go out the door, and turn it back on only when you plan to use data services within range of your Wi-Fi network.
 Android users can add the Wi-Fi toggle widget to their home screen to make this a one-tap process, or swipe down from the top of the screen (twice if you have Lollipop.)

-In iOS 6, it's easier than ever to toggle Bluetooth and Wi-Fi on and off.
-Tap Settings, and you'll see the options right at the top.
+In iOS 7 and 8, it's easier than ever to toggle Bluetooth and Wi-Fi on and off.
+Simply swipe up from the bottom of the screen to display the Control Centre.

 Multitasking - the ability to run more than one app at a time - is a powerful smartphone feature.
 It also burns a lot of energy, because every app you run uses a share of your phone's processor cycles.
 By killing apps that you aren't actually using, you can drastically reduce your CPU's workload and cut down on its power consumption.

 In Android, tap the multi-tasking button - usually the right-most of the three icons at the bottom of the screen - and you can swipe away apps to close them.

 In iOS, double-tap the Home button so the multitasking screen appears, then swipe upwards to close the app.